 - College Work Study

 - Perkins Loans

 An applicant not wishing to earn a degree may seek admission as a non-degree student and enroll in credit bearing courses on a space available basis.

 An application for non-degree status can be downloaded online.
 Applicants, who have completed postsecondary work should submit the non-degree application and "unofficial" (Registrar issued) transcripts from all postsecondary institutions attended.
 Under no circumstances will grade reports be accepted.

 If an applicant has been academically dismissed from a CUNY college, s/he must remain out of school for at least one semester.
 Students should review the Standards for Academic Probation and Retention discussed later in this Bulletin.
 These standards apply to both degree and non-degree students.
 Freshmen may apply for non-degree status by submitting a copy of the high school transcript and proof of graduation or GED diploma.

 Non-degree students are not eligible for financial aid or student loans and are billed at the non-degree tuition rate.

-There is a non-refundable readmission fee of $10.
-If the student has been in attendance at any college other than York, the student must list the college on the readmission application and have an official transcript sent directly from the institution to Office of the Registrar, Academic Core Building, Room 1H08, York College, Jamaica, NY 11451, Attention: Readmission.
+There is a non-refundable readmission fee of $20.00.
+If the student has been in attendance at any college other than York, the student must list the college on the readmission application and have an official transcript sent directly from the institution to Office of the Registrar, Academic Core Building, Room 1H06, York College, Jamaica, NY 11451, Attention: Readmission.

-Students who have not been in attendance at the College for three or more semesters must follow the Bulletin in effect at the time of their readmission.
+Students who have not been in attendance at the College for one or more semesters must follow the Bulletin in effect at the time of their readmission.